vincentarelbundock/countrycode/cran-comments.md

+This is a re-submission of countrycode 0.18.
+Changes:

+* No more calls to a global variable.
+Should fix 'no visible binding for global variable' problem.
+* Tested against current R-devel.

 ## Test environments

-* local OS X install, R 3.1.0
+* local OS X install
+* Current R-devel
 * win-builder

-## R CMD check results

-1 WARNING:

-* non-ASCII characters are required for this package